 There is a significant difference in car weight versus bus weight.
-The differences vary depending on the type of bus, but at a minimum, a bus outweighs a car by as much as three times.
-In addition, you’re probably holding not just a driver responsible, but the bus company or transportation authority that employs the driver.
+The differences vary depending on the type of bus.
+However, at a minimum, a bus outweighs a car by as much as three times.
+In addition, you’re probably holding not just a driver responsible, but also the bus company or transportation authority that employs the driver.
 Claims cannot only be much larger, but more complex.

 What types of buses operate on Chicago roadways?